Efficacy of Nitric Oxide in Stroke trial

 Independent Events Adjudicator:

-Daniel Bereczki (Hungary), Niki Sprigg (UK)
+Daniel Bereczki (Hungary), Nikola Sprigg (UK)

-CT Scan Adjudicators:
+Scan Adjudicators:

 Programming/database management:

-Lee Hayward, Liz Walker (UK)
+Lee Haywood, Liz Walker (UK)

 Contact details